sympy/sympy/doc/src/index.rst

 These are step-by-step intructions on how to do different key developer tasks.
 It details instructions on installing SymPy from source for development.
-The development setup and workflow is also discussed with elaborate details on debugging, building the docs, and general guidelines on wrting documentation and docstrings.
+The development setup and workflow is also discussed with elaborate details on debugging, building the docs, and general guidelines on writing documentation and docstrings.

 ..  rst-class:: column clearfix